-Campbell, 39, faces up to life in prison when sentenced Aug.
-5 for the murder of Alice Gruppioni, prosecutors said.
-He was also convicted on 17 counts of assault with a deadly weapon and 10 counts of leaving an accident scene.
+Campbell, 40, of Colorado, was convicted in June of killing Italian newlywed Alice Gruppioni when he drove a Dodge Avenger down the popular pedestrian walkway.
+He also was convicted on 17 counts of assault with a deadly weapon and 10 counts of leaving an accident scene.